-The biggest share has been spent at Punjab, followed by Sindh, KP and Baluchistan.
-G.B has the lowest share in the donors' expenditures on health.
+The biggest share has been spent at KP followed by Punjab, ICT, Sindh, and Baluchistan.
+Gilgit has the lowest share in the donors' expenditures on health.

-2.3.2 Local Non-Government Organizations
+2.2.10 Local Non-Government Organizations

 Philanthropic/ Non-Government organizations (NGOs) are working in both urban and rural areas of Pakistan.
 These organizations are working in multiple sectors to uplift the community by providing awareness and basic amenities of life.
 Philanthropic organizations are registered under different laws whereas very few are unregistered.
 Philanthropic sector is different from 'state' as it collects donations, charity or alms from the community and uses it for deserving communities, voluntarily.